martinnmg/pySERESCAL/README.md

 # pySERESCAL
 pySERESCAL is a mere Python translation of the Matlab toolbox "SERESCAL" (v2014), written by K. Habicht (Helmholtz Zentrum Berlin, Germany).

-Our goal is to allow the broadest user base to calculate the three axis-neutron resonant spin echo (TAS-NRSE) resolution function, and be able to correct raw data from instrumental and sample specific effects.
+It allows calculating the three axis-neutron resonant spin echo (TAS-NRSE) resolution function, to correct raw data from instrumental and sample specific effects.

 Calculations are based on the following works: